scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 We note that the :code:`lstheta0` and :code:`bounds` are simply dictionaries containing the results of a least-squares optimization and user-defined parameter bounds, respectively.
 The values can be put directly in the parameter structure or referenced in any manner that the user prefers.

 Figure :ref:`figcpvisc` shows the burned-in parameter values sampled during the MCMC process.
-We remove the first part of the sampling chain to allow for burn-in to the posterior distribution.
+By "burn-in" we mean that we have sampled the values sufficiently such that the chains have converged to the posterior densities.
+We remove the first part of the sampling chain to allow for burn-in and take the remaining portion to be the posterior distribution.
 Given the consistent behavior of the sampling chain, we can be reasonably confident that the chains have converged to the posterior densities.
 In Figure :ref:`figdpvisc`, we have plotted the posterior distributions using a kernel density estimator (KDE).
 The distributions appear to be nominally Gaussian in nature; however, that is not a requirement when running MCMC.
 For a more rigorous assessment of chain convergence, the user can generate multiple sets of chains and use Gelman-Rubin diagnostics :cite:`gelman1992inference`.
 An example of how to generate multiple chains with pymcmcstat can be found in the `Running Parallel Chains <https://nbviewer.jupyter.org/github/prmiles/pymcmcstat/blob/master/tutorials/running_parallel_chains/running_parallel_chains.ipynb>`_ tutorial.

 .. figure:: figures/ionv_cp.png
     :figclass: tb